harshgitdeep/eduwol-graphics/README.md

 ## Conclusion

-These projects represent a glimpse of the creative work done by the Graphics Team under my leadership.
+These projects represent a glimpse of the creative work done by me as Graphic Team Head.
 Each design aimed to communicate effectively and enhance the EduWol experience.

 Feel free to reach out for collaborations or further inquiries.